-Gilgo serial killings timeline: From the finding of 10 bodies to the Rex Heuermann investigation
+Gilgo serial killings timeline: Latest in the Rex Heuermann investigation

-Heuermann, 60, of Massapequa Park, now faces charges in the killings of Maureen Brainard-Barnes, Melissa Barthelemy, Megan Waterman, Amber Costello, Sandra Costilla and Jessica Taylor.
+Heuermann, 60, of Massapequa Park, was already facing charges in the killings of Maureen Brainard-Barnes, Melissa Barthelemy, Megan Waterman, Amber Costello, Sandra Costilla and Jessica Taylor.

 The Gilgo investigation has spanned 13 years, starting in 2010 with the disappearance of Shannan Gilbert in Oak Beach.
 In their search for Gilbert, whose body was eventually found more than a year after she went missing, police uncovered the remains of 10 other people, including a toddler, pointing to a possible serial killer.

-Over the years, many of these victims have been identified and officials have shared some evidence but no arrests had been made — until now.
+Over the years, many of the victims have been identified and officials have shared some evidence but no arrests had been made — until recently.

 Here is a timeline of key moments in the investigation starting with the latest updates.